 This prophecy that Jacob gives to his fourth son, Judah, is a messianic prophecy.
 The Messiah, as king, would come from the tribe Judah and rightfully hold the sceptre.
-In Psalm 60:7 and 108:8, God calls Judah his sceptre, and another key prophetic passage is in Numbers 24:17:
+In Psalm 60:7 and 108:8, God calls Judah his sceptre, and another key prophetic passage is in Numbers 24:17.
+This prophecy was spoken by Balaam, unaware of the powerful truth of his words:

 “I see him, but not now; I behold him, but not near: a star shall come out of Jacob, and a sceptre shall rise out of Israel…”

-This prophecy was spoken by Balaam, unaware of the powerful truth of his words.
-Yeshua the Messiah did indeed arise out of Israel, out of Jacob, and only through Yeshua is it possible for us to approach the throne of God.
+Yeshua the Messiah did indeed arise out of Israel, out of Jacob.
+Only through Yeshua is it possible for us to approach the throne of God.